Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Discussion

-Here we present a quantum approach to discovering communities in complex networks.
-We unify the optimization process for binary, weighted, and directed networks and explicitly consider the resolution parameter to consider multiple topological scales present in the networks.
-Our experiments show that quantum annealing (QA) can be successfully used to maximize the modularity of a network and pinpoint meaningful groups of highly connected nodes.
-Its performance is robust across multiple experimental conditions and, at least comparable to alternative methods based on classical heuristics.
-As opposed to earlier attempts, we restrict ourselves to pure QPUs avoiding hybrid solutions that obscure the algorithm results \cite{Negre2020,Wierzbinski2023} and provide an account of the possible origins of suboptimal performances.
-While many community detection algorithms rely on maximizing a quality function \cite{Fortunato2010}, not all are well-suited for every type of network.
+Opposite to earlier attempts, we restrict ourselves to pure QPUs, avoiding hybrid solutions that obscure the algorithm results \cite{Negre2020,Wierzbinski2023} and provide an account of the possible origins of suboptimal performances.
+While many community detection algorithms rely on maximizing a quality function \cite{Fortunato2010}, not all are well-suited for every type of network~\cite{Ghasemian2020} and alternative definitions of community structure could be better suited~\cite{Rosvall2008,Peixoto2014}.
 Thus, the same could be said about our proposal, which explicitly relies on the existence of hierarchies.
-While we show how the Hierarchical annealing process performs well in networks without a clear topological organization (Fig. \ref{fig:random-nets}, see also Table \ref{tab:karate}), we note how and why exploiting inherent hierarchies could be beneficial rather than detrimental in the study of real-life complex systems.
+While we show how the Hierarchical annealing process performs well in networks without a clear topological organization, we note how and why exploiting inherent hierarchies could be beneficial rather than detrimental in the study of real-life complex systems.